housinghq/react-photostory/README.md

 ```
 Make sure you develop in emulation mode (open devtools and select mobile emulation).
 Currently this only supports touch events.

-Make sure you open issue before opening a PR.
-This package is optimised for mobile so not many features may be implemented.
+Open an issue before opening a PR.
+This package is optimised for mobile so its hard to include all the features.

 ###License
 MIT @ Loconsolutions